soumadip-dev/Mini-Projects-JS/Task_Management_app/README.md

 1. **Add a New TODO:** Enter your task in the input field and click the "Add Task" button or press Enter.
 2. **Edit a TODO:** Click the "Edit" button next to the task you want to modify.
 Enter the new task value in the prompt.
 3. **Delete a TODO:** Click the "Delete" button next to the task you want to remove.
-4. **Mark as Completed/Reset:** Click the "Completed" button to mark a task as completed or the "Reset" button to revert its status.
+4. **Mark as Completed/Reset:** Click the "Completed" button to mark a task as completed, or the "Reset" button to revert its status.
 5. **Filter TODOs:** Use the filter buttons to view tasks based on their completion status.

 ## Code Overview